10 Office Christmas Party Games to Bring Holiday Cheer

 6. Christmas Movie Trivia

-When it comes time for the holidays, we all love some good Christmas movies, right?
-It’s a rightful tradition for everyone, unless you’re the Grinch.
+When it comes to the holidays, we all love some good Christmas movies .
+It’s a rightful tradition for everyone, unless you’re the literal Grinch.

 8. Penguin Waddle